TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

-   For more flexibility in using shared memory one can use the :mod:`multiprocessing.sharedctypes` module which supports the creation of arbitrary ctypes objects allocated from shared memory.
+   For more flexibility in using shared memory one can use the :mod:`multiprocessing.sharedctypes` module which supports the creation of arbitrary ctypes objects allocated kutoka shared memory.

 **Server process**